 The results of yesterday’s Somerset County Council elections are as follows:

-The Full Council Annual General meeting on 24 May will appoint the Chairman and Vice-Chairman of the Council, the Leader of the Council and the membership of the various Council committees.
+The Full Council Annual General meeting on 25 May will appoint the Chair and Vice-Chair of the Council, the Leader of the Council, and the members of the various Council committees.